usnistgov/ndntdump/README.md

 Set output filenames in `--pcapng` and `--json` flags.
 If the filename ends with `.gz` or `.zst`, the output file is compressed.

-## IP Anonymization
+## Address Anonymization

-To ensure privacy compliance, ndntdump performs IP anonymization before output files are written.
+To ensure privacy compliance, ndntdump anonymizes IP and MAC addresses before output files are written.
-IPv4 address keeps its leading 24 bits; IPv6 address keeps its leading 48 bits.
+IPv4 address keeps its leading 24 bits; IPv6 address keeps its leading 48 bits; MAC address keeps its leading 48 bits.
 Lower bits are XOR'ed with a random value, which is consistent in each run, so that the same original address yields the same anonymized address.

 For WebSocket traffic, HTTP request header `X-Forwarded-For` may contain full client address.